shahanarif1/AI-SOC-Agent/WRAPPER_SCRIPT_DOCUMENTATION.md

 ## Overview

-The `mcp_wrapper.sh` script is a comprehensive solution to run the Wazuh MCP Server from Claude Desktop on macOS, addressing the read-only file system issues and environment configuration problems.
+The `mcp_wrapper.sh` script is a comprehensive solution to run the Wazuh MCP Server from Claude Desktop on Unix-like systems (macOS and Linux), addressing read-only file system issues and environment configuration problems.

 ## Scope and Purpose

 ### Problems Solved

-1. **Read-only file system error**: Creates a temporary writable directory for logs
+1. **Read-only file system error**: Creates a temporary writable directory for logs (especially important on macOS)
 2. **Working directory issues**: Ensures the server runs from the correct project directory
-3. **Environment variable loading**: Properly loads .env configuration
+3. **Environment variable loading**: Properly loads .env configuration across Unix systems
 4. **Process management**: Handles signals and cleanup properly
 5. **Python environment**: Uses the correct virtual environment
+6. **Cross-platform compatibility**: Works seamlessly on both macOS and Linux

 ### Functionality